Impala & Peacock

 Cold & Flu Tea

-A natural, organic, and herbal immune booster tea designed to help strengthen your body’s defence systems.
+A natural, organic and herbal immune support tea hand blended in Melbourne — designed to help strengthen your body's defences through cold and flu season.

-Lemongrass (Cymbopogon citratus) has traditionally been used to alleviate coughs and fever [3].
+Lemongrass (Cymbopogon citratus) has traditionally been used to alleviate coughs and fever, and pairs synergistically with lemon myrtle for a stronger combined effect.

-A systematic review of 109 randomised controlled trials in 2020, concluded that there was solid scientific evidence that ginger (Zingiber officinale) reduced inflammation in the body [4] which is in part responsible for some of the symptoms that we feel when we become ill.
+A systematic review of 109 randomised controlled trials concluded that ginger (Zingiber officinale) has solid scientific evidence behind its ability to reduce inflammation — which is responsible for many of the symptoms we feel when we're unwell.

-Please see research section for the scientific papers.
+Please see the research section below for full scientific references.

 Tea sizes: